Petr Shelokhonov: Moscow

 In 1967, Petr Shelokhonov made his TV debut in Moscow appearing in the leading role as Unknown Soldier in the TV movie Steps to the Sun (Shagi v Solntse) (Шаги в солнце) which premiered in the USSR on Soviet Central Television in 1967.
-Successful appearances on television made Petr Shelokhonov known to major film studios and soon he made his big-screen debut in the film titled " Hidden Enemy - No Amnesty" (1968) appearing as Soviet police officer who was a foreign spy.
+Successful appearances on television made Petr Shelokhonov known to major film studios and soon he made his big-screen debut in the film titled Hidden Enemy - No Amnesty (1968) appearing as Soviet police officer who was a foreign spy.
 Petr Shelokhonov played a good-looking spy, who was surreptitiously killing people and infiltrating the Soviet rank and file wearing a Soviet police uniform.
 The film release coincided with the real attack on the Soviet leader Leonid Brezhnev by an armed man who penetrated the Kremlin wearing a Soviet uniform.
 Brezhnev's police Chief N.A.Schelokov wrote an angry letter to the Soviet Communist Party demanding that this "anti-Soviet" film must be banned.
 Immediately the film was banned and Petr Shelokhonov was censored.
 Then the film was altered and re-made for release later in 1969 under the new film title, "Amnesty Not Possible", but it was also banned and all existing printed copies and the original camera negative were destroyed by the Soviets.
-The replacement film was produced under the supervision of the Soviet KGB and was titled Razvyazka (1969).
+The replacement film was produced under the supervision of the Soviet KGB, it was titled Untangling (Развязка) and released in 1970.
 In it the spy, played again by Petr Shelokhonov, is wearing a white shirt instead of a Soviet uniform, because the Soviet KGB ordered the filmmakers to do so.